-- Around 11,000 students across Wales are currently studying with The Open University.
+- Over 14,500 students across Wales are currently studying with The Open University.

 - There are OU students in every constituency in Wales.

-- Almost a quarter of OU in Wales students come from Wales’ most disadvantaged areas.
+- 45% of our students come from Wales’ most disadvantaged areas.

 - The OU in Wales’ unique partnership with the Wales TUC, and a number of individual trades unions, has seen over 1,500 trades union supported learners register for one of our courses since the partnership began over ten years ago.